‘A true love and appreciation of wild places and the people who live within them is rooted deep in Joanna, and is

-I am an award-winning story-teller, editor and communications consultant.
+I am an enterprising and award-winning story-teller, author, editor and communications consultant.

 For twenty years I have been writing about nature, wildlife conservation and indigenous cultures and I am committed to reporting on stories about the beauty of and threats to the natural world, its wildlife and the indigenous peoples who live close to nature.

-The human brain is hard-wired to love stories; tales that connect us with the magic of and threats to the natural world.
-As the Earth has lost 60% of its wildlife in the past 40 years, these stories need to be unearthed and heard; I believe in the power of story-telling to drive change, and I am passionate about the importance of human connection to nature.
+The human brain is hard-wired to love stories; tales that connect us with the magic of the natural world.
+As the Earth has lost 60% of its wildlife in the past 40 years, these stories urgently need to be unearthed and heard; I believe in the power of story-telling to drive change, and I am passionate about the importance of human connection to nature.

-Assignments have taken me from the Serengeti to the Canadian sub-Arctic to the Mongolian steppe to explore themes of: lion, dolphin and Black rhino conservation, sustainability, illegal wildlife-trafficking, bio-diversity, carbon-offsetting and climate change, indigenous rights, wildlife migration, eco-tourism, human-wildlife conflict, marine conservation, species extinction, man’s place in the natural world, Farms for City Children, and many others.
+Assignments and projects have taken me from the Serengeti to the Selous, from the the Canadian sub-Arctic to the Mongolian steppe.
+I have researched and written about: lion, dolphin and Black rhino conservation, sustainability, illegal wildlife-trafficking, bio-diversity, carbon-offsetting and climate change, indigenous rights, wildlife migration, eco-tourism, human-wildlife conflict, marine conservation, species extinction, tribal languages, man’s place in the natural world, Farms for City Children, and many others.
 Joanna’s portfolio of commissions.

 *Actor Sir Mark Rylance directed a theatre performance based on ‘We are One’ at the Apollo Theatre, London, in 2010.
 Cast included Gillian Anderson, Emilia Fox, Julie Christie, Derek Jacobi and Michael Gambon